pyccel/pyccel/docs/classes.md

 -   Pyccel automatically takes care of garbage collection for classes.
     - Attributes are released during the destructor's execution.
     - The class destructor is called automatically once the class goes out of scope.
--   The first parameter of the `Destructor Method` should always be named `self`.

 ### - Python Example